AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 >[!NOTE]
 >
 >Classic UI is not zero downtime compliant and does not support new tag base path.
-If you want to use classic UI than `/etc/tags` needs to be created followed by `cq-tagging` component restart.
+If you want to use classic UI, then `/etc/tags` must be created followed by `cq-tagging` component restart.

-In case of upgraded AEM instances supported by TagManager API and running in Classic UI:
+If there are upgraded AEM instances supported by TagManager API and running in Classic UI:

 1. Once references to old tag base path `/etc/tags` are replaced by using tagId or new tag location `/content/cq:tags`, you can migrate tags to the new location `/content/cq:tags` in CRX followed by component restart.